DevelappersGmbH/StundenStein/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project Status

+The REST-API itself contains a whole bunch of functionality.
+This wrapper is still under development.
+New functions will be added successively.
+You can find detailed information about recent changes in [change log](CHANGELOG.md).

+## Contribution

+Bug reports and pull requests are welcome on [GitHub](https://github.com/DevelappersGmbH/StundenStein).
+Please check the [contribution guide](CONTRIBUTING.md).This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to our [code of conduct](CODE_OF_CONDUCT.md).